danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 }

 ```
-The logic in the `draw()` function then is simply tried to draw the grey outter frame and load the image at the center by using the function `translate()`.
+The logic in the `draw()` function is simply to try to draw the grey outer frame and load the image at the center by using the function `translate()`.

 To allow sufficient time to load the JSON file and able to get the file path, the conditional structure `if (getImg){}` is used.
-Upon the successful loading of an image (with the function `loadImage` and the corresponding callback `img`), Both the outter frame and the image are drawn on the canvas.
+Upon the successful loading of an image (with the function `loadImage` and the corresponding callback `img`), both the outer frame and the image are drawn on the canvas.

-The outter frame and the image are only drawn once with the update of the status `imgLoaded`.
+The outer frame and the image are only drawn once with the update of the status `imgLoaded`.
 For each draw frame, the program will analyze the image pixel by using the syntax `loadPixels()`, picking the random pixel and getting the corresponding pixel's x and y coordinates (using the variables `img_x` and `img_y`).
-From this selected pixel we can also get the rgb color values through `pixels[]` to further draw the colored line with the syntax `strokeWeight()`, `stroke()` and `line()`.
+From this selected pixel we can also get the RGB color values through `pixels[]` to further draw the colored line with the syntax `strokeWeight()`, `stroke()` and `line()`.

 This section with the pixel and color elements is to show how a computer processes and stores an image as a piece of data which is fundamentally different from how humans see and perceive it.
-It is also a way to demonstrate how an image object is being translated into numbers for computation, which is somewhat similar to the example of face tracking in Chapter 4 (Data Capture) in which a pixel can be clearly located at a scale beyond human perception.
-These machine ways of seeing may help to understand more contemporary applications like tracking technology and even computer vision that employs machine learning techniques in which images are regarded as training data.
+It is also a way to demonstrate how an image object is being translated into numbers for computation, which is somewhat similar to the example of face tracking in chapter 4 (Data Capture) in which a pixel can be clearly located at a scale beyond human perception.
+These machine ways of seeing may help to understand more contemporary applications like tracking technology and even computer vision that employs machine learning techniques in which images are regarded as training data (and we return to this in chapter 10).

 ## Different types of errors

-At this stage, when you have developed your programming skills and your programs are becoming more complex, it is important to understand, identify and locate errors (as part of the process often describe as debugging[^debug]) so that you can build a workable sketch, and to experience how a program works at a very logical, computational and accurate manner.
+At this stage – as you have developed your programming skills and your programs are becoming more complex – it is important to understand, identify and locate errors (as part of the process often described as debugging[^debug]) so that you can build a workable sketch, and to experience how a program works in a very logical, computational and accurate manner.

 Paying close attention to errors is an important part of learning to program.
 When you are debugging your sketch, are you able to identity whether the errors come from your own code, or come from parsing the data while it is running, or from other third party like the image search engine?
 Are they minor errors or critical errors (that stop your program from running)?
-Do they belong to syntactic, runtime or logical errors (explained in detail below)?
+Do they belong to syntactic, runtime or logical errors (as explained below)?

 In a broad sense, errors can be categorized in three types: